96boards/mezzanine-community/boards/README.md

 - **HiFi DAC, Standard i2s mezzanine**: Bring out board audio from the I2S pins
 - **Robot mezzanine**: Robotics mezzanine that caters most specifically to motors(DC, Servo and stepper motors, PWM)
 - **802.15.4 (e.g 6LoWPAN)**: TI part that could be used (already compatible with both Linux and Zephyr): CC2520
+- **LVDS to DSI Display Mezzanine**: A display mezzanine uses LVDS to DSI converter to attach LVDS Displays to 96Boards CE Spec.